The Maiden and the Boy who Vanished

 The Boy Who Vanished Story

 At these words his brow grew more relaxed.
+"And this table, for whom is it spread?"

 "For myself," said the girl.
 Then she added, "unless you will honor me by being my guest."

+A smile brightened his face.
 "And this fire, for whom have you built it?"

-"For myself, but you are welcome to sit by it with me."
+"For myself, but you are welcome to sit by it with me?"

 He clapped his hands for joy and replied, "Ah, yes! that's right.
 I accept the invitation with pleasure.
 But please wait for me.
 I must first thank my kind friends for the care they have taken of me."

-Down below a new world opened itself before her eyes.
-To the right flowed a river of liquid gold; to the left rose high mountains of solid gold; in the center lay a large meadow covered with millions of flowers.
-The stranger went on; the girl behind him followed unnoticed.
-As he went, he saluted the field flowers as old friends.
-Then they came to a forest where the trees were all of gold.
-Many birds flew around the young man, perching on his head and shoulders.
-While he spoke to and petted each one, the girl broke off a branch from one of the golden trees and hid it as a remembrance of this strange golden land.
+As he went, the young man saluted the field flowers as old friends.
+They came to a forest where the trees were all of gold.
+Many birds flew around him, perching on his head and shoulders.
+While he spoke to and petted each one, the girl quietly broke off a branch from one of the golden trees and hid it as a remembrance of this strange golden land.

 The Boy Who Vanished Story